RWA Appraisals can help you remove your Private Mortgage Insurance

-During the recent mortgage boom of the last decade, it was widespread to see lenders taking down payments of 10, 5 or sometimes 0 percent.
-How does a lender manage the added risk of the low down payment?
+The market was taking down payments down to 10, 5 and often 0 percent during the mortgage boom of the mid 2000s.
+How does a lender manage the additional risk of the small down payment?
 The solution is Private Mortgage Insurance or PMI.
-This additional plan takes care of the lender if a borrower is unable to pay on the loan and the worth of the house is less than what is owed on the loan.
+This added plan protects the lender in the event a borrower defaults on the loan and the value of the house is less than the balance of the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.